 Download the application form here.

 Applications may be made by email or post to the following:

 Scholarship Committee, Christian Leaders Scholarship

 Rossmoyne WA 6148

 Interviews, if required, will be conducted between 23 Nov 2020 (Monday) to 27 Nov 2020 (Friday).
-All shortlisted applicants will be notified by email by Friday, 4 December 2020.
+All shortlisted applicants will be notified of the result of their application via email by Thursday, 31 December 2020.